 There is a third option that very few people seem to discover:

-We can look closely at our past.
+buy now We can look closely at our past.
 Keep what serves us.
 Dump what doesn’t.

 I hate that our drain backed up into our basement.
 I did not enjoying wading through sewer water or spending my weekend up to my elbows in Clorox wipes.
 But if this hadn’t happened, it is possible we would have never stopped to “clean up our past”.
 Sometimes it takes a river of poo — literally or metaphorically — to grab your attention and make you aware of what is holding you back.

 Here’s another thing I now know for sure: